Brackston-Land/Python-GeoSpatial-Scripts/README.md

 # Python-GeoSpatial-Scripts
+# Created by: Brackston Land
+# Please see script headers for additional credits

 A collection of python scripts for geospatial data analysis.
 A majority of the scripts utilize the arcPy module are designed to be executed in conjunction with an Esri Enterprise deployment or ArcGIS Online.